 BBC staff who had authority to cut Bob Vylan livestream ‘were at Glastonbury’

+BBC staff with authority to cut Bob Vylan livestream ‘were at Glastonbury’

-The director-general of the BBC, Tim Davie, said it was an ‘option open to those on the ground’ to cut the livestream.
+The director-general of the BBC said it was an ‘option open to those on the ground’ to cut the livestream

-Hundreds of BBC staff were working for the broadcaster at Glastonbury with individuals who had the authority to cut the Bob Vylan livestream present during the controversial performance, the BBC director-general has said.
+BBC staff working for the broadcaster at Glastonbury had the authority to cut the Bob Vylan livestream, the BBC director-general has said.

 In a letter responding to questions sent by Dame Caroline Dinenage MP, chairwoman of the Culture Media and Sport Committee, the director-general of the BBC, Tim Davie said: “Cutting the livestream was an option open to those on the ground on the day.